PaulSebi/snerr/README.md

     }
 }
 ```
 The message need not be passed either; as long as the collaborator/other developer has a copy of `snerrfile.json`, they can decode the snerr code.
-Infact, the this decoding can be done with a different configuration, formatted according to new requirements.
+Infact, the decoding can be done with a different configuration, formatted according to new requirements.

 ex. the front end guy can decode `SN401NF` as `User Not Found` by simply tweaking the config.